the-turing-way/the-turing-way/book/website/community-handbook/communication-channels/slack-welcome.md

 * [#events](https://theturingway.slack.com/archives/C017WM4QD24): for upcoming events in the open science network
 * [#jobs-and-opportunities](https://theturingway.slack.com/archives/C02SNNW40BZ): for jobs, workshops, and other related opportunities
 * [#reading-recommendations](https://theturingway.slack.com/archives/C0256MW3HDW): For reading recommendations from community members
-* [#research-data-management](https://theturingway.slack.com/archives/C01FATFLDPA): For folks with an interest in research data management skills, practices, and tools
+* [#research-data-management](https://theturingway.slack.com/archives/C01FATFLDPA): For folks with an interest in research data management skills, practices, and tools.

 *We also have Slack channels dedicated to each guide*:
 * [#guide-for-collaboration](https://theturingway.slack.com/archives/C01LUTU8FPD)